VsKatshuma/Full-Stack/README.md

 Full Stack exercise using **React** and **Node.js**.

 Requires MongoDB and Node.js to be installed.
-(Uses Node 17.0)
+(Developed using Node 17.0.)

 A MongoDB Database Server has to be running locally, listening for connections in the default address 127.0.0.1:27017 for the application to function.